filipknapik/airflow_dev_experience/Local_Environment/README.md

 - Works with Airflow 1.* and 2.*
 - The model was created under macOS but should work with other Linux distributions.
 There is currently no support for Windows.

-## How to use:
+## Installation guide
-1. If not done yet, install gcloud and authenticate (gcloud auth login) to the project with a Cloud Composer environment that you will use for staging/test
+1. If not done yet, install gcloud and select a project (gcloud config set project *myprojectid*) with a Cloud Composer environment that you use for staging/test
-2. Identify a local folder you will use for DAG development.
-Ideally, link it with a source control tool like Cloud Source Repositories or GitLab (git init and remote push)
+2. Identify a local folder you use for your DAGs.
+Ideally, link it with a source control tool like Cloud Source Repositories (git init and remote push)
-3. Create a folder for local Airflow instance (independent of the DAG folder).
+3. Create a folder for local Airflow instance (outside of the DAG folder).
 Enter this folder and run 'git clone https://github.com/filipknapik/airflow_dev_experience'
-4. Enter 'airflow_dev_experience/Local_Environment/' and run './start'.
+4. Enter 'airflow_dev_experience/Local_Environment/' folder and run './start'.
 The first time you run it, you will be asked a few questions.
 If you want to modify your responses in the future, edit 'config/env.cfg'.

 That's it!